-Fiscal year end 31 March, Level 1 and Level 2 assets have been adjusted for cash and money market securities.
+Fiscal year end 31 March.
+Level 1 and Level 2 assets have been adjusted for cash and money market securities.
 Fixed income includes Cash and Cash Equivalents.
 Source: Moody's Investors Service, company financials

 That said, PSPIB's investment portfolio is diversified globally and across many sectors.
 In our view, the benefits of this diversification strategy offsets higher liquidity and operational risks associated with reliance on Level 3 assets.
-It also reduces common credit risks with the Canadian economy, providing diversification away from the geographic location of its underlying pension obligation and related contribution cash inflows.
+It also reduces common credit risks related to the Canadian economy, providing diversification away from the geographic location of its underlying pension obligation and related contribution cash inflows.

-PSPIB has an initial asset risk initial score of ba2 and we make two notches of upward adjustment to account for its geographic and sector diversification.
+PSPIB's initial asset risk score is ba2, to which we make two notches of upward adjustment to account for its geographic and sector diversification.
+This results in an assigned asset risk score of baa3.

-Financial Policy - conservative financial policies and investment profile is natural hedge to creditor obligations
+Financial Policy - conservative financial policies and investment profile provides natural hedge to creditor obligations

 PSPIB's financial policies are broadly conservative as expressed in our aa-score for Financial Policy.
 The pension manager has good liquidity and risk management practices that mitigate a modest level of leverage that creates refinancing and counterparty risks.
 PSPIB hedges certain currency risks within its portfolios and has natural currency matches between its investments and funding.
-Almost 60% of PSPIB's investment portfolio is invested in USD or CAD assets which aligns with its creditor obligations, much of which is denominated in USD.
+A large portion of PSPIB's investment portfolio is invested in USD or CAD assets, which aligns with its creditor obligations, much of which are denominated in USD.